SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 ### What would you do differently if you had unlimited (or a lot more) computing resourcesavailable for the prediction task?
 I would ensure that the multiprocessing is done on GPU's in the training phase.
-I would do a proper hyperparameter tuning in the cloud - now conservative settings ar ues as little was known about the unseen data.
+I would do a proper hyperparameter tuning in the cloud - now conservative settings are used as little was known about the unseen data.

 ### How would you further improve the model to make it faster, more accurate?
 <b>Increase speed</b>: